 What is an Abacus?

 Abacus is a simple tool or a hardware used for performing rapid arithmetic calculations.
-Calculation based on abacus was invented at ancient times and now widely used as a brain development programme.
+Calculation based on abacus was invented in the ancient times and now widely used as a brain development programme.
 It consists of a rectangular frame holding a number of vertically arranged rods, on which beads slide up and down.

 - One of the most popular calculating methods from ancient times.

 - Children do fast calculations in mind by visualizing Abacus bead movements.

 - Researches prove that Abacus learners use both sides of the brain- left hemisphere & right hemisphere.